-Lesson 2 introduced you to the concept of “spreading innovations.”
-You learned about the characteristics of innovations that are likely to spread naturally, as defined by Everett Rogers.
-And you got a first look at IHI’s Framework for Spread — a handy way to think about the most important components to consider when developing and executing a spread strategy.
-In this lesson, you’ll see how the US Veterans Health Administration actually used the Framework for Spread to plan and execute a major improvement initiative — reducing waiting times in more than 1,800 outpatient clinics!
+The first two lessons of this course introduced you to the concept of spreading innovations.
+In the first lesson, you learned about four stages of an improvement project: innovation, pilot, implementation, and spread.
+In the second lesson, you learned about the characteristics of innovations that are likely to spread, as defined by sociologist Everett Rogers.
+And you got a first look at IHI’s Framework for Spread, a handy way to think about the most important components to consider when developing and executing a spread strategy.

 After completing this lesson, you will be able to:

-1. Describe each of the components of IHI’s Framework for Spread.
+1. Explain each component of IHI’s Framework for Spread.

 You must be a registered IHI.org user